 After Akaroa there were very few French immigrants.
 Some came in search of gold, and a few arrived in the 1870s as assisted immigrants.
 The number of French-born residents peaked at 848 in 1881, and did not increase for almost 100 years.

 On occasion, tension has developed between France and New Zealand on the rugby field.
 There have been many fiercely competitive rugby tests between the two nations.
 The French first toured in 1961, and were beaten.
 But they won a resounding victory in the 1999 Rugby World Cup semi-finals. .
 Since 2000 the All Blacks and Les Tricolours have contested the Dave Gallaher Cup in their first match each calendar year.

 The small number of French immigrants bears no relation to the immense impact of French culture.
 Wine and other imports were recorded in 1892, and from the earliest days French was taught in schools.
-There is a strong history of cultural, scientific and academic exchange between the two nations.
+There is a strong history of cultural, scientific, literary and academic exchange between the two nations.

 With the post-war popularity of coffee bars and licensed restaurants came an appreciation of French cuisine, including wine, bread and cheeses.
 Trade and tourism increased the demand for cars, perfume, cinema, fashion and kitchenware.

 After the Second World War many French wool firms opened branches in Wellington and Christchurch, sending out buyers and their families.
 They were active in the cultural life of the 1950s and again in the 1970s.
 In the 21st century bakeries, cafes and restaurants run by migrants were among the most obvious manifestations of French culture in New Zealand.
 In 2013 hospitality was one of the most common industries French residents worked in.